anaiel/-42projects/README.md

 <p align="center"><img src="https://i.imgur.com/oxohdQY.jpg"></p>

 Students start in the inner circle, on the left.
 Once they get to the center of the circle, they can choose to continue on the right branch (algorithms), the top branch (unix), or the bottom branch (graphics), which are all C projects.
-In order to access projects beyond the inner circle, they must get to level 5, complete one of the branches and do a 4- to 6-month internship.
+In order to access projects beyond the inner circle, they must get to level 5, complete one of the branches and do a 4- to 6-month internship (the internship was rendered optionnal in a later version of the cursus).
 The cursus comes to an end with a final intership.

 ✏️ So far I am still within the inner circle and have completed a couple of graphics projects and the PHP piscine, but my main focus has been on the algorithm branch, which I finally completed in July 2019!